adgaudio/dlp_printer/README.md

 The main components are:

-- The mechanics and design are done in openscad.
+- `physical_part_designs` - The mechanics and design are done in openscad.
 One can build all plastic parts on any standard FFM printer.
-- The Firmware fits on an Arduino UNO.
+- `firmware` - The Firmware fits on an Arduino UNO.
 I'm using some peripheral hardware not well explained here.
 (DACs + Laser Galvanometer Drivers from Ebay, Pololu Stepper Drivers, diy ttl laser power source).
 I'll eventually document this.
-- The software that interfaces with this hardware runs on node.js.
+- `node_frontend` - The software that interfaces with this hardware runs on node.js.
 A node.js app reads gcode (such as that output by Slic3r) and then sends it to the printer via Serial port.